Venezuela opposition furious over likely Chavez inauguration delay

 "The truth is that we have a government that doesn't govern, completely paralyzed!"
 Capriles said via his Twitter account.
 "These pseudo-leaders are not interested in the problems that Venezuelans face."

-Twitter is alight with rumours that the president is nearly at death's door and that the government has not released pictures of him to avoid revealing his physical deterioration.
+Twitter is alight with rumors that the president is nearly at death's door and that the government has not released pictures of him to avoid revealing his physical deterioration.

 If he died or had to step aside, new elections would be called within 30 days with Vice President Nicolas Maduro, Chavez's heir apparent, running as the Socialist Party candidate.